 ShirtYour shirt is made of dark blue cotton, and is machine washable.
 The badges on your shirt do not have to be removed for washing.
 When your shirt is dry … IRON IT.
 Creases on the sleeves should be fore and aft (front and back).

 The shirt is always worn tucked into the trousers with ALL buttons done up.
-If an undershirt is worn, it must be white and v-necked.
+If an undershirt is worn, it must be dark navy blue (Corps t-shirt).

 Belt & GaitersYour belt and gaiters (where applicable) are made of light white canvas.
 Place your belt and gaiters in a pillow case or net bag and tie the top.
 They can be washed in a machine, and dried in a dryer.
 When dried in a dryer, leave the belt and gaiters in the pillow case.

 The belt is to be buckled at the center, and adjusted to the correct length.
 Gaiters are to be worn over pant bottoms with buckles to the outside.

 TrousersYour trousers are made of a black polyester/cotton blend and are machine washable.
 Ensure that your trousers are pressed weekly with an iron.
 Your trousers are to be pressed inside-out and the legs ironed from seam to seam with NO CENTRE CREASE.

 Trousers are to be hemmed without cutting the material.

 The trousers should touch the instep of the boot without bagging.

 The front of the cuff should be between the first and second laces.

 BootsYour boots are to be polished to a high shine every week prior to parade time.